Skip to main content

 Osteoporosis is a disease that decreases the quality and amount of your bone.
 It makes your bones weak and more likely to break.
 Breaks occur most often in the wrist, spine and hip.

 Anyone can get osteoporosis, but the condition is most common in women over the age of 60.
-Osteoporosis has no visible signs and symptoms; many women have no idea their bones have become weak until they break a bone.
+Osteoporosis has no visible signs and symptoms; many people have no idea their bones have become weak until they break a bone.

 Osteoporosis causes 1 in 3 women to break their bones some time in their life: